Kūčios: Preparation

 Preparing for Kūčios is an all day event, though the preparations can begin up to a week in advance in some communities.
 On Christmas Eve, the entire residence must be thoroughly cleaned and all of the bed linens must be changed.
 Everyone attending Kūčios must bathe and dress in clean clothes before the evening meal.
 Before gathering at the ritual table, everybody makes up with their neighbors and forgives their enemies.
 The twelve dishes for the evening meal are prepared as is the meal for the first day of Christmas during the day.

-Traditionally, people fast and abstain from meat for the entire day.
+Traditionally, people fast and abstain from meat and dairy foods for the entire day.
 While the Catholic Church has decreed that food may be eaten as often as desired on Christmas Eve, most Lithuanians still adhere to the original custom of abstinence.
 Before they changed their stance, Catholics could only eat a handful of boiled peas and water on Christmas Eve with exceptions allowing small children, the sick or very old persons to eat a bit more.
 This tradition is still followed by many Lithuanians.
 Although official fasting no longer exists, most Lithuanians refrain from eating meat on Christmas Eve so as to preserve tradition.
 Regardless of what is consumed during the day, it is vitally important that the Christmas Eve dinner include no meat dishes because it would then no longer be called Kūčios but an ordinary meal prepared for any other evening.

 For the Christmas Eve dinner, the table is prepared in a special way.
 A handful of fine hay is spread evenly on the table which is a reminder that Jesus was born in a stable and laid in a manger on hay.
 The table is then covered with a pure white tablecloth, set with plates and decorated with symbols of the life force, which sustains the human world according to pagan beliefs.
 These include fir boughs, candles, and a bundle of unthreshed rye, which pagan families would traditionally bind around their apple trees the next day.
 Live flowers are not appropriate for the table, in particular the red or white poinsettias that are so common in other countries during the Christmas season.